Initiatives for SDGs

 what we can do

-At Daio Seisakusho Co., Ltd., we pay close attention to everyday awareness, and every day a team of employees cleans up and discovers a small “mottainai”, gathers together to take in-house lectures, discuss and discuss bright and fun environmental issues.
+At Daio Seisakusho, we pay attention to the usual awareness, and every day we clean up with a team of all employees to discover petit "mottainai", gather together to take in-house training, discuss, and tackle environmental problems brightly and happily.
 I'm out.

 Aiming to be an eco-style company